 (812) 426-7200

 It seems like your stomach hurts all the time.
 If you aren’t running to the bathroom, you have so much gastric distress that you want to.
 You feel bloated and uncomfortable most of the time.
 It makes you not want to leave the house or be far from a bathroom.
 If you have IBS, it may be related to your military service.
 If so, you deserve VA disability benefits.
-This post further explains the IBS VA rating and other conditions your IBS may be tied to.
+This post further explains the VA disability IBS rating and other conditions your IBS may be tied to.

 In this article about the VA disability rating for IBS: